TommasoSitzia/pantrop-stand-growth/README.md

 ## Version and archival record

 GitHub contains the actively maintained data and analytical workflow.
-The datasets and the exact scripts used for the manuscript are permanently archived on Zenodo.
+A fixed version of the datasets and the exact scripts used for the manuscript will be permanently archived on Zenodo before final publication.

-- Zenodo DOI: **[TO BE ADDED]**
+- Zenodo DOI: **to be added**
-- Corresponding GitHub release: **[TO BE ADDED]**
+- Corresponding GitHub release: **to be added**
-- Git commit: **[TO BE ADDED]**
+- Git commit: **to be added**

-For exact reproduction of the manuscript analyses, use the archived Zenodo version or the corresponding GitHub release.
+For exact reproduction of the manuscript analyses, use the archived Zenodo version or the corresponding tagged GitHub release once available.

 ## Licence